ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

 Composite Data
 --------------

-As with mappings, lists can be nested, and mappings and lists can be intermixed.

 Lists and Mappings can be nested together to make more complicated structures.
 In fact, A Vivarium model specification generally takes the form of a set of nested mappings, where some values are lists.